 "Not conciously killing, mutilating, wounding etc. any kind of living beings either directly or indirectly"

-(All kinds of creatures are mainly humans, animals, plants and microbes).
+(All kinds of living beings are mainly humans, animals, plants and microbes).

 A) Not killing

 Allready there are rules in laws of most if not all countries prohibiting to kill or wound other persons.
 Nevertheless there are many ways in which persons can kill other persons more or less indirectly, without acting against one of these legal rules.
 For instance producing or dealing consumptive products that are known to be bad for health and in many a case eventually lead to the user's death (e.g. tobacco-products).
 Practising Vivism implies leaving also this kind of behaviour behind.

 B) Not harming

 Not harming other persons in health in principle includes among other things leaving behind activities that result in others having to inhale polluted air, to drink or to swim in polluted water, to eat food which contains toxins, or to miss natural silence and serenity.

 Not hurting others is only marginally relevant in the law of most countries, namely when it is done that seriously, that it must be called mistreatment.
 Certain religions however explicitely or implicitely teach that hurting humans physically or mentally should be left behind completely; (a.o.
 Christianism, Hinduism and Buddhism, which all emphasize one should treat the others the way one usually wants to be treaten one self).
 In that respect Vivism joins them.

 Disobliging persons can be seen as a lighter form of hurting mentally.
 In laws this kind of behaviour as well is mentioned as good as nowhere explicitely.
 But for instance cheating, hindering or plagueing others occur very often and as a result spoil the well-being of many to a considerable extent.
 Vivism excludes it explicitely.